revoxhere/duino-coin/README.md

     <img src="https://img.shields.io/badge/release-2.3-fb6404.svg?style=for-the-badge" /></a>
 </p>

-<h2 align="center">Duino-Coin is a coin that can be mined with Computers, Raspberry Pis, Arduinos, ESP boards and many more.</h2><br />
+<h2 align="center">Duino-Coin is a coin that can be mined with Computers, Raspberry Pis, Arduinos, ESP boards, even Wifi routers and many more.</h2><br />

 <table align="center">
   <tr>